-There will be TWO GRADED ASSIGNMENTS (E.G., ADVERTISING CRITIQUE), and your assignments must be typed, double-spaced on one side of the paper and submitted at the beginning of the class period on the established due date.
-Following the class schedule, I will provide the detailed instruction for these assignments in advance.
+There will be ONE GRADED ASSIGNMENT (I.E., ADVERTISING CRITIQUE), and your assignment must be typed, double-spaced on one side of the paper and submitted at the beginning of the class period on the established due date.
+Following the class schedule, I will provide the detailed instruction for this assignment in advance.
 Guidelines for all assignments (including group project) will be handed out during class time.
 In terms of advertising campaign critique, all students are required to prepare a 10-minute oral presentation and present his/her advertising evaluation to the class.
 Each student's oral presentation date will be decided and announced later.
 No late work will be accepted.
 Depending on where we are in the class, I may decide to alter the due date.
-I reserve the right to alter the syllabus during the semester.
+I reserve the right to alter the course syllabus during the semester.